yasirulakshan/yasirulakshan/README.md

 ###

-<p align="left">I'm Yasiru Wickramasinghe from Sri Lanka<br><br>- 🔭 I’m a Final Year Undergraduate at the University of Moratuwa<br>- 📚 I'm currently learning Computer Science and Engineering<br>- ⚡ I'm open to collaborating on Interesting Projects</p>
+<p align="left">I'm Yasiru Wickramasinghe from Sri Lanka<br><br>- 🔭 I’m a graduate from the University of Moratuwa in BSc(Hons) Computer Science and Engineering.<br> - ⚡ I'm open to collaborating on Interesting Projects</p>

 <a href = "https://yasirulakshan.github.io/my-portfolio/"> My personal Website </a>